 Marx breaks from this logic, however, when considering whether this system is in the interest of the worker.
-Whilst classical Smithian economics, and more recently Keynesian economics, understands an improvement in the absolute financial position of the worker as not only permissive, but positive; Marx focuses on the relative wealth of the worker in relation to the capitalist.
+Whilst classical Smithian economics, and more recently Keynesian economics, emphasises an improvement in the absolute financial position of the worker as not only permissive, but positive; Marx focuses on the relative wealth of the worker in relation to the capitalist.
 As capital will always seek to maximise profits, an increase in surplus value will always be taken on in greater measure by the capitalist than is donated to the worker in wages.
-With an improvement in the means of production, the capitalist will reap the financial reward at the greater rate than that of the worker.
+With an improvement in the means of production, the capitalist will reap the financial reward at a greater rate than that of the worker.
 Thus, Marx explains, as capital improves, the relative position of the worker in relation to capital is degraded;

-‘To say that “the worker has an interest in the rapid growth of capital”, means only this: that the more speedily the worker augments the wealth of the capitalist, the larger will be the crumbs which fall to him, the more can the mass of slaves dependent on capital be increased’
+‘To say that “the worker has an interest in the rapid growth of capital”, means only this: that the more speedily the worker augments the wealth of the capitalist, the larger will be the crumbs which fall to him, the more can the mass of slaves dependent on capital be increased’ (1849, 22).

-For Marx however, it is not just the relative wage of the worker that is constantly depressed under Capitalism, but similarly the worker’s life-activity.
+The emphasis Marx’ places on relative income over real or nominal wages is the basis of his theory that ‘the interests of capital and wage-labour are diametrically opposed’ (1849, 22), which underpins his central critique of capitalism.
+For Marx however, it is not just the relative wage of the worker that is constantly depressed under capitalism, but similarly the worker’s life-activity.
+The financial position of the worker is simply a representation of their social situation.
 As inequality extends with the rate of return on capital increasing over that of wage-labour, the worker’s dependency on capital is exaggerated.
-As a result, the labourer increasingly submits to capital, furthering their own alienation and entrenching the system by which they are estranged.
+As a result, the labourer increasingly submits themself to capital, furthering their own alienation and entrenching the social hierarchy by which they are estranged.

 ‘The Social Chasm’

-The failure of capital to locate a consumer base to support its insatiable bid for reproduction creates ‘industrial earthquakes’, that will inevitably lead to a breakdown of the system.
-This breakdown would represent the destruction not only of capital itself, but of the workers dependent on that capital; ‘Like a master, at once distinguished and barbarous, it [capital] drags with it into its grave the corpses of its slaves, whole hecatombs of workers, who perish in the crises’.
-Thus ‘what the bourgeoisie produces, above all, are its own grave-diggers’.
+In Marx’ eyes, these ‘industrial earthquakes’ (1849, 26), will inevitably lead to a breakdown of capitalism.
+As the relationship between the classes is symbiotic, this breakdown would represent the destruction not only of capital itself, but of the workers dependent on that capital; as Marx’ states in his final chapter of Wage-Labour and Capital, ‘[capital] drags with it into its grave the corpses of its slaves, whole hecatombs of workers, who perish in the crises’ (1849, 26).

 Image Courtesy of Period Paper

-K. Marx, Wage-Labour and Capital
+K. Marx, Wage-Labour and Capital.

-K. Marx, The Communist Manifesto
+K. Marx, The Communist Manifesto.

-K. Marx, The German Ideology
+K. Marx, The German Ideology.